CiscoTestAutomation/getting-started/source/quickstart/learndevices.rst

 Examples of how to learn device features
 ----------------------------------------
-This section describes how you can tell the system to learn one or more features.
+This topic describes how you can tell the system to learn one or more features.

 .. attention:: Before you try these examples, make sure that you :download:`download and extract the zip file <mock.zip>` that contains the mock data and Python script.